Yixiao-Yang/deepmicrovisionlab/_pages/about.md

 ## News
 - (2026-05) IEEE ICIP 2026 Accepted × 1: New Advances in Fractional Fourier Ptychography.
 Congratulations to Haoyuan! 🎉
 - (2026-05) CLEO-PR 2026 Accepted × 2: New Advances in Optical Simulation and Image Reconstruction Algorithms.
+Congratulations to Chen Long and Chen Xu! 🎉
 - (2026-04) AI4X 2026 Accepted × 4: New Advances in Cryo-EM Image Processing Research.
+Congratulations to Xiaodong, Rongtao, Ziyue, and Mingda! 🎉
 - (2026-02) Deep MicroVision Lab website is launched.

 ## Join Us